SudoSidat/csv-formatter-rs/README.md

 ## Pre-Requisites

 * Script will look for the name of the file, rent_actions must be renamed to rent.actions
-* Make sure all file names are spelt correctly, eg: tenants not tennants
+* Make sure all raw csv file names are spelt correctly, eg: tenants not tennants
 * Don't open cleaned files in excel and save as the date format will be changed.
 Use notepad++ for editing
+* Make sure all csv files to cleanse is in the same directory as Python script.

 ## Usage